ashhssn/AAIXX01_Project/typst_poster/typst_poster.typ

 = Critical Assessment of the Original Visualization
 <critical-assessment-of-the-original-visualization>
-+ Grid and Color Legend: The grid and color legend is rather coarse, which does not allow viewers to distinguish between closer temperature differences and close regions.
++ #strong[Grid and Color Legend];: The grid and color legend is rather coarse, which does not allow viewers to distinguish between closer temperature differences and close regions.

-+ Interactivity: The visualization lacks interactive features that would allow users to explore the data further, such as hovering over data points to see exact values.
++ #strong[Interactivity];: The visualization lacks interactive features that would allow users to explore the data further, such as hovering over data points to see exact values.

 = Suggested Improvements
 <suggested-improvements>
-+ More Granular Grid and Colour Legend: Use a smaller grid size and more granular colour scale to better differentiate between small temperature anomalies in close regions.
++ #strong[More Granular Grid and Colour Legend];: Use a smaller grid size and more granular colour scale to better differentiate between small temperature anomalies in close regions.

-+ Interactive Features: Implement interactive elements that allow users to explore the data in more detail, such as tooltips and filters.
++ #strong[Interactive Features];: Implement interactive elements that allow users to explore the data in more detail, such as tooltips and filters.

-+ Dynamic Range Slider and Additional Data: Add a dynamic range slider to allow users to zoom into specific periods for detailed analysis.
++ #strong[Dynamic Range Slider and Additional Data];: Add a dynamic range slider to allow users to zoom into specific periods for detailed analysis.

-+ Animation: Add an animation function to display a timelapse of temperature changes from 1960 to 2024, providing a dynamic view of climate change trends.
++ #strong[Animation];: Add an animation function to display a timelapse of temperature changes from 1960 to 2024, providing a dynamic view of climate change trends.

 = Implementation
 <implementation>